 The Sunday activity is a Gorge walk involving jumping down waterfalls and getting very wet in a river.
 This will help teach students about the upper course of a river.

-Students in Year 9 are given the opportunity to qualify for the Duke of Edinburgh Bronze award with hiking and camping activities arranged in the spring and summer terms.
+Students are given the opportunity to qualify for the Duke of Edinburgh Bronze award with hiking and camping activities arranged in the spring and summer terms.

 Last Updated: October 2022